-The trolley drive consists of a Maxon EC60 brushless motor, with integral Hall sensors and incremental encoder, coupled to a Spiradrive gearbox with a lapped gear-set for smooth running and providing a 10.25:1 gear reduction with a right-angle output shaft.
+The trolley drive consists of a Maxon EC60 brushless motor, with integral hall sensors and incremental encoder, coupled to a Spiradrive gearbox providing a 10.25:1 gear reduction and a right-angle output.
 A special housing is used to mate the motor to the gearbox with access to the shaft coupling contained within.
 The coupling used is a Huco Flex-B type 538.34 with a torsional stiffness of 915Nmr-1.
 For a trolley mass of 80kg this places the drive resonance at 73 Hz.

 The gearbox housing is bolted to the sub-plate which then bolts to the inverted V frame.
-This provides torsional rigidity to reaction forces from the drive and any tendency for the long motor housing to vibrate orthogonally to the plane of the plate may be damped by using a suitable support.
+This provides torsional rigidity to reaction forces from the drive and any tendency for the long motor housing to vibrate orthogonally to the plane of the plate will be damped by a suitable support.
 The wheel is clamped to the gearbox output shaft using a collet nut which grips the shaft and the internal bore of the wheel.